Yannick Dalmas

-In 1994, Dalmas made a brief return to Formula One with cash-strapped Larrousse, but only entered two races.
+In 1994, Dalmas made a brief return to Formula One with cash-strapped Larrousse but only entered two races.
 He crashed in Italy, and finished two laps off the lead in Portugal.

-Dalmas was French Formula Three champion in 1986.
+Dalmas was the French Formula Three champion in 1986.

 Racing record

 Complete International Formula 3000 results

 (key) (Races in bold indicate pole position; races in italics indicate fastest lap.)